tiprankstipranks

 Any failure to comply with anti-corruption laws and regulations could have a material and adverse effect on our reputation, business and financial results.

 Our operations outside of the United States require us to comply with various anti-bribery and anti-corruption regulations, including but not limited to the U.S. Foreign Corrupt Practices Act, the United Kingdom Bribery Act and the China Anti-Unfair Competition Law.
 Compliance with these laws and regulations have become increasingly complex due to the increasing global operations of OEMs and automotive component suppliers, including us.
 Violations of these laws, which are complex and often difficult to interpret and apply, could result in significant criminal penalties or sanctions that could adversely affect our business, financial condition, results of operations and cash flows.
-Additionally, we have, in recent years, and may in the future complete acquisitions of and investments in companies that have had different policies, practices and standards, prior to acquisition, that increase the risk of our compliance with various regulations while we integrate such companies.
+Additionally, we have periodically, and intend in the future, to complete acquisitions of and investments in companies, which may have different historical policies, practices and standards that increase the risk of our compliance with various regulations while we integrate such companies.

 Regulation - Risk 2